 This elective examines writing on the particle level: sound, syntax, punctuation, rhythm, and pacing.
 Together, these elements can generate meaningful, understandable, and nuanced content.
 How does sound echo sense?
 How does the spin of syntax affect the flavor of the sentence?
 How does pacing affect the joke?
 Writers who know the laws of language can navigate them with flexibility or break them with aplomb and purpose.
 Momentum and energy at these basic levels keep readers engaged and make editors and agents sit up with interest.
 This elective with workshop elements asks students to bring their favorite sentences from literature and analyze why they work at the most fundamental levels.
 Class discussions on VoiceThread or other online tools allow students to interact with sound and old-school sentence diagrams.
 Students will then create science writing projects crafted at the quantum level without losing sight of global goals and overall quality.
 Science writers who feel like weak bosons when it comes to voice, style, grammar, and punctuation will particularly benefit from this course.

 Students learn techniques of humor writing and how to include humor effectively in science writing.
-Aided by funny weekly readings, hilarious multimedia examples, and completely serious class discussions (on VoiceThread, Blackboard, or other modalities), students analyze their favorite comedic sentences and scenes, discover their own style of humor, and practice applying the 11 Funny Filters of Scott Dikkers—a founding editor of The Onion—to science writing.
+Aided by funny weekly readings, hilarious multimedia examples, and completely serious class discussions (on VoiceThread, Canvas, or other modalities), students analyze their favorite comedic sentences and scenes, discover their own style of humor, and practice applying the 11 Funny Filters of Scott Dikkers—a founding editor of The Onion—to science writing.
 Students complete two projects: a collection of their best one-liners (a foundational skill in comedy writing) and either a funny made-for-web science video (based on a workshopped script) or a funny science essay/article.
 Possessing a funny bone is not a prerequisite for this course, but PLEASE NOTE—we will be following the Seinfeld Strategy, where students will be expected to write for 20 minutes every day.
 This is a highly entertaining course, but be prepared to work!
-As John Cleese said, those who laugh most, learn best
+As John Cleese said, those who laugh most, learn best.

 Whether the author has received a National Magazine Award, a Pulitzer, a Peabody award for electronic media, or a lesser-known writing award, the readings in this course offer lessons in reporting and writing for any science writer.
 Assigned readings and multimedia may include articles, essays, books, or podcasts.
 Prizewinning guest authors visit the class, by video or tape, to discuss how they created their winning work.
 Students may join in team or individual presentations, with several options for a final writing assignment.